polpo/picogus/pgusinit/README.md

 See the Compatibility List wiki for notes on programs that require these options to be set: https://github.com/polpo/picogus/wiki/Compatibility-list

-### AdLib and MPU-401 emulation modes
+### AdLib, MPU-401, and Tandy emulation modes

 * `/p x` - sets the base port of the emulated card to x.
-Defaults to 388 for AdLib and 330 for MPU-401.
+Defaults to 388 for AdLib, 330 for MPU-401, and 2C0 for Tandy.

 ## Compiling